kernelci/kernelci-api/README.md

 events and publish them too.
 All the events are formatted using [CloudEvents](https://cloudevents.io).

-The [`client.py`](api/client.py) script provides a reference implentation for publishing and listening to events.
+The [`client.py`](api/client.py) script provides a reference implementation for publishing and listening to events.

 For example, in a first terminal: